Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 - `George R. R. Martin`: GRRM invokes darker feelings and themes, and very descriptive prose.
 Dialogue is more serious and maintains story cohesion well.
 - `Robert Jordan`: Robert Jordan invokes significantly more detailed descriptions.
 - `J.K.
 Rowling`: JKR has a difficult-to-describe style.
 The descriptions are interesting and dialogue is dynamic.
 - `H.P.
-Lovecraft`:
+Lovecraft`: Uses detailed and foreboeding language, with archaic descriptions.
+Very interesting style.
+(May be superceded by the Lovecraft style prefix).

 ### 4.2 Writing Styles

-Under my current system, all Author's Notes are written in featherlite and placed into the context at Priority `-800` and Insertion `-4`.
+Unlike the other Author's Note categories, Writing Style may be able to go very close to the context at `-2`.
+In my testing to date, it seems to not have a negative effect, and may be stronger closer to the input and separated from the other Author's Notes.

 To date, I have tested a variety of prefixes to influence the style of the AI writing, including:
 - `WritingStyle`